-- The Attorney General or a designee. - The director of DTMB or a designee. - The Secretary of State or a designee. - The executive director of the Michigan Coalition to end Domestic and Sexual Violence or a designee. - The executive director of the Michigan Domestic and Sexual Violence Prevention and Treatment Board or a designee. - A representative of the State Court Administrative Office.
+- The Attorney General or a designee. - The director of DTMB or a designee. - The Secretary of State or a designee. - The executive director of the Michigan Coalition to End Domestic and Sexual Violence or a designee. - The executive director of the Michigan Domestic and Sexual Violence Prevention and Treatment Board or a designee. - A representative of the State Court Administrative Office. - A representative of a local unit of government.

-Within four years after the new act took effect, the AG would have to call the first meeting of the advisory council.
-The council could not deliberate on or render a decision on public policy, and a meeting would not be a meeting of a public body under the Open Meetings Act.
+The AG would have to call the first meeting of the advisory council within four years after the act took effect.
+The council could not deliberate on or render a decision on public policy.
+A council meeting would not be a meeting of a public body under the Open Meetings Act.
 The members would serve without compensation, but could be reimbursed for actual and necessary expenses associated with their duties.

-The advisory council would study the operations of and evaluate the program and submit a report to the legislature on its findings.
+The advisory council would evaluate the program and study its operations and submit a report to the legislature on its findings.
 The report could not include the names or identifying information of program participants.
-The report would be made available to the public in compliance with FOIA, but all other information collected by the advisory council would be exempt from disclosure under FOIA.
+The report would be made available to the public in compliance with FOIA, but all other information collected by the advisory council would be exempt from FOIA disclosure.